varletjs/rattail/docs/general/is-boolean.md

 # isBoolean

-Determine whether the input value is a boolean
+Determine whether the input value is a `boolean`.

 ### Usage